We use cookies to improve your experience, some are essential for the operation of this site.

 History

-Upwaltham is mentioned in DS.
-Troarn Abbey held some land there, but no church is mentioned.
+Upwaltham features in the Domesday Survey (1086).
+Troarn Abbey held some land there, but no church was mentioned.

 Features